djdongjin/6.824-2023/README.md

 - Duplicated client requests may happen at two places: (1). previous request is not committed (e.g., failed at server or Raft module); (2). previous request is committed, but the reply is lost (e.g., failed at network).
 - When applying a message from Raft, you need to check if it's a duplicate, by checking if the request id is smaller than or equal to the latest committed request id.
 - Before sending a request from server to its Raft module, you need to check if it's a duplicate, by checking if the request id is smaller than or equal to the latest committed request id.

+## Lab 3B Notes

+- If you need to send an `InstallSnapshot` RPC before sending an `AppendEntries` RPC (e.g. `rf.nextIndex[i] <= rf.lastIncludedIndex`), you need to re-check the condition after the `InstallSnapshot` RPC returns.
+Otherwise, there might be a new snapshot made right after your `InstallSnapshot` RPC which increase `rf.lastIncludedIndex` again.